 - Choimus – Two weeks around the winter solstice

 However, if you visit outside of festival time, there’s not that much in the way of official things to do.
-The valleys are a place to sit and enjoy a bit of nature, and while away the hours chatting to and hanging out with the local Kalashas.
+The valleys are a place to sit and enjoy a bit of nature, not run around sightseeing.
+While away the hours chatting to and hanging out with the local people.
+Trek up and down the valleys.
 Aim to learn a bit about their culture, not check sights off of a bucket list.

-If you need to have phone signal or internet while in Kalash, make sure to get yourself a Telenor sim card.
-It’s the only network provider operating in the Kalash Valleys.
+If you need to have phone signal or internet while in Kalash, make sure to get yourself a Telenor SIM card.
+It’s the only network provider operating in the Kalasha Valleys.

 Responsible tourism in the Kalash Valleys

-- Stay in a hotel/guesthouse run by a Kalasha person or family, rather than one run by one of the many outsiders that have moved into the area to profit off the tourism to the valleys.
-Little of the tourism money to the valleys actually ends up in Kalasha pockets, so this is how you can ensure it does!
+- Stay in a hotel/guesthouse/homestay run by a Kalasha person or family.
+Little of the tourism money that flows to the valleys end up in Kalasha pockets, so this is how you can ensure it does!

 - Ask before taking photos.
 There’s no doubt that the Kalasha people, particularly the women, are stunning.
-However, many women are averse to being photographed (outside of festivals), and we’ve heard tensions are growing between the Kalash and outsiders, partially because of the way domestic tourists arrive and start snapping photos of women and children without asking or showing any kind of consideration.
+However, many women are averse to being photographed (outside of festivals).
+I’ve also heard tensions are growing between the Kalash and outsiders, partially because of the way domestic tourists arrive and start snapping photos of women and children without asking or showing any kind of consideration.
 Instead of creeping on the women, befriend them, talk for a while, then ask for a photo.

-- Enjoy the natural produce, not packaged snacks.
+- Enjoy local products, not packaged snacks.
 There are plenty of native fruits, vegetables, and nuts growing around the valleys.
 Snack on those, rather than contributing to the sorry state of plastic waste afflicting the valleys.
 And, of course, collect your trash, don’t throw it on the ground.

 - Drink the local wine and tara responsibly.
-It’s poor form to show up as a guest in someone’s area, then get utterly shitfaced, loud, and destructive on their alcohol.
-If you can’t handle your drink, limit your consumption.
-Means more for those of us who can control ourselves!
+It’s poor form to show up as a guest in someone’s area, then get utterly sh*tfaced, loud, and destructive on their alcohol.
+If you can’t handle your drink, don’t drink, or at the very least limit your consumption.
+It also means more for those of us who can control ourselves.

 Yay transparency!
 There are some affiliate links in this post.
-If you buy something using our links, we’ll make a small bit of money at no extra cost to you.
-We will probably then spend the money on something irresponsible like ice cream, but theoretically it’s to cover costs of running the blog.
+If you buy something using my links, I’ll make a small bit of money at no extra cost to you.
+I use this money to cover the costs of running the blog.